Project-MONAI/MONAI/docs/source/highlights.md

 To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
 Currently, several popular evaluation metrics and inference patterns are included:

 ### 1. Sliding window inference
-For model inferences on large volumes, the sliding window approach is a popular choice to achieve high performance while having flexible memory requirements (alternatively, please checkout the latest research on [model parallel training](#LAMP:-large-deep-nets-with-automated-model-parallelism-for-image-segmentation)).
-It also supports `overlap` and `blending_mode` parameters to smooth the segmentation result with weights for better metrics.
+For model inferences on large volumes, the sliding window approach is a popular choice to achieve high performance while having flexible memory requirements (_alternatively, please check out the latest research on [model parallel training](#lamp-large-deep-nets-with-automated-model-parallelism-for-image-segmentation) using MONAI_).
+It also supports `overlap` and `blending_mode` configurations to handle the overlapped windows for better performances.

-The typical process is:
+A typical process is:
 1. Select continuous windows on the original image.
 2. Iteratively run batched window inferences until all windows are analyzed.
 3. Aggregate the inference outputs to a single segmentation map.
 4. Save the results to file or compute some evaluation metrics.

 ![image](../images/sliding_window.png)

 ### 2. Metrics for medical tasks